 Continue straight on here at the top.
 It is well waymarked, with beautiful, new concrete pylons.
 It is a lovely two kilometers worth of imagining that we were medieval pilgrimage travelers walking the ancient roads!

 Drop down the other side of the hill and onto the O Cabreiro street and turn right.
-Walk on O Cabreiro St. for a full kilometer on day twenty of the Portuguese Camino.

-The small paved side roads have views of the sea, from a higher level than at the coastline and the Camino de la Costa meanders its way through the rural seaside country.
+These small paved side roads have views of the sea, from a higher level than at the coastline and the Camino de la Costa meanders its way through the rural seaside country.

 After only 300 meters, the road turns sharply to the right and you climb more steeply until you come to an intersection with the Estrada de Baredo.
 Turn sharply to the left to continue on this wider, paved road with no walking shoulder, as it continues to climb higher.
 This is the second strenuous hill of the day.
 The views are astounding from the top, of the islands out to sea.
 This lookout area is called the Monte Alto Miradoiro, where you have reached approximately 11.8 kilometers total from Viladesuso.